Skip to content

 What can prevent automatic matching?

-If your online invoice payments aren't being automatically matched, you'll notice that they indicate that they still need to be allocated on the Bank transactions page.
+If your online payments aren't being automatically matched, you'll notice that they indicate that they still need to be categorised on the Bank transactions page.

 While you can manually match them, we recommend using the smarts in MYOB to do all the heavy lifting.